-• formalised and clarified the role of the Corporate Management Board: a new Commission decision () formally established the Corporate Management Board as the main corporate
+• formalised and clarified the role of the Corporate Management Board: a new Commission decision (406) formally established the Corporate Management Board as the main corporate governance body.
+Acting under the President's authority, the Corporate Management Board supports the services by providing oversight and strategic direction in all areas of corporate management.

-(&lt;sup>401) Communication to the Commission on the Governance in the European Commission, C(2018) 7703, 21.11.2018.
+(401) Communication to the Commission on the Governance in the European Commission, C(2018) 7703, 21.11.2018.

-(&lt;sup>402) European Parliament resolution on the Commission White Paper on reforming the Commission (aspects concerning the Committee on Budgets), COM(2000) 200, 5.4.2000.
+(402) European Parliament resolution on the Commission White Paper on reforming the Commission (aspects concerning the Committee on Budgets), COM(2000) 200, 5.4.2000.

-(403) https://ec.europa.eu/info/publications/governance-in-the-commission\en
+(403) https://ec.europa.eu/info/publications/governance-in-the-commission_en